Heart Attacks & Women: Know Your Risk, Know the Signs

 A healthy lifestyle – one that includes regular physical activity and a healthy diet – can help reduce your risk of developing heart disease.
 You can also take other steps to improve your heart health, including:

 • Schedule an annual wellness appointment with your physician.
 This appointment gives you the opportunity to talk with your doctor about any health concerns.
-Your doctor will take your blood pressure and order a complete blood count (CBC) panel to check your cholesterol levels, blood glucose levels and other markers that may indicate your risk of heart attack and other chronic conditions.
+Your doctor will take your blood pressure and order a complete blood count (CBC) panel to check your cholesterol and blood glucose levels, as well as other markers that may indicate your risk of heart attack and other chronic conditions.

 • Quit smoking.
 The American Heart Association estimates that after just one year of quitting smoking, you can reduce your risk of heart disease by 50 percent; after five years, the risk is similar to that of a nonsmoker.

-If you’re worried about your heart health, and your personal risk of heart attack, contact us today.
-One of our providers can sit down with you to discuss your lifestyle, health, family history and steps you can take to reduce your risk of heart attack.
+If you’re worried about your heart health and your personal risk of heart attack, contact us today.
+One of our providers can sit down with you to discuss your lifestyle, health, family history, and steps you can take to reduce your risk of a heart attack.

 You Might Also Like…